 Stuttering moments do not occur randomly during speech.
-Early during the last century, seminal research from the University of Iowa showed that their occurrence follows rules to a considerable extent.
-Stuttering was shown to occur more commonly on consonants than vowels, with the vast majority of stuttering-more than 90%-occurring at the initial sounds of words.
-That finding has been replicated many times.60,61,62,63,64,65,66,67,68 although failure to replicate has occurred.
-The effect has been show to occur with Japanese children who stutter, with a mean age of 5 years 9 months.
+Early during the last century, seminal research from the University of Iowa63 showed that their occurrence follows rules to a considerable extent.
+Stuttering was shown to occur more commonly on consonants than on vowels, with most stuttering-more than 90%-occurring on the initial sounds of words.
+That finding has been replicated[†] many times, ^{64,65,66,67,68,69,70,71,72,73} although one failure to replicate has occurred.74 The effect has been shown to occur with Japanese children who stutter, 75 with a mean age of 5 years 9 months, and with Turkish children 6-16 years old.
+76